tango-controls/rfc/12/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

-## Introduction
+## Publisher-Subscriber protocol Specification

-This document describes the Tango Publisher-Subscriber protocol.
-It is a relationship between Tango client (client) and Tango server (server).
+ It is a relationship between Tango client (Client) and Tango server (Server).
 Based on criteria negotiated as part of a subscription, Tango client will receive updates.
 Beyond a set of basic requirements, various refinements are addressed.
 These refinements include: periodicity of updates, filtering out updates based on Tango server configuration and fault tolerance.

 ## Basic Concepts

-> This probably should go into RFC-1 and just referenced here

 This documents refers to other Tango Controls RFCs, corresponding link is always given in this case.
 Here is given a brief description of the main concepts.
 This document targets arbitrary software developer(s) who are to implement *Tango Client Library* and *Tango Server Library*.

-*Tango Server* (server) - a process that runs on a machine.
+*Tango Server* (Server) - a process that runs on a machine.

-*Tango Device* (device) - a thread within a *Tango Server* that implements *Tango Class* i.e. has *Tango Commands, Attributes, Pipes, Properties*  etc.
+*Tango Device* (Device) - a thread within a *Tango Server* that implements *Tango Class* i.e. has *Tango Commands, Attributes, Pipes, Properties*  etc.

-*Tango Admin Device* (admin) - a pre-defined *Tango Device* i.e. a *Tango Device* with fixed number *Tango Commands, Attributes, Pipes* [RFC-3, RFC-4,RFC-?]  etc.
+*Tango Admin Device* (Admin) - a pre-defined *Tango Device* i.e. a *Tango Device* with fixed number *Tango Commands, Attributes, Pipes* [RFC-3, RFC-4,RFC-?]  etc.

 For more details see [RFC-2](https://github.com/tango-controls/rfc/blob/draft/2/README.md)

-*Tango Client* (client) - a process that instantiates communication with *Tango Server* using Request-Reply protocol [RFC-10].
+*Tango Client* (Client) - a process that instantiates communication with *Tango Server* using Request-Reply protocol [RFC-10].

 *Tango Client Library* (client kernel library) - library that encapsulates communication with *Tango Server* and provides *Tango Client API* to a user.